timburr1/timburr1.github.io/podcasts.md

+---
+layout: default
+title: Stuff I Listen To
+---

-I really like podcasts.
+I like podcasts.
 I normally listen to them on my Android phone, using the <a href="https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict">Podcast Addict</a> app.

 Fiction:
 <br><a href="https://gimletmedia.com/homecoming/">Homecoming</a>